ctbowler/quant-research/crypto-kalman-reversion/README.md

 ### 🧪 **Workflow**

 1. **Filter Top Liquid Coins**
-   - Uses Alpaca's historical crypto data to compute dollar volume.
+   - Uses Alpaca's historical crypto data to compute average dollar volume.
    - Keeps top 20 most liquid coins over a 12-month lookback.
    - Outliers with extreme volatility or data gaps are dropped.

 2. **Backtest Kalman Strategy on Each Coin**
    - Run `mean_reversion.py` to simulate the Kalman-RSI strategy over historical prices.
+   - 5 minute candles were used for out-of-sample backtesting
    - Use grid search to tune hyperparameters (Q, R, z-threshold, RSI).
    - Evaluate by Sharpe Ratio, Return %, and PnL.